Finding Probability In Exercises 41–46, find the probability of z... | Channels for Pearson+

 Finding Standard Normal Probabilities using z-Table

 A z-score is a statistical measurement that describes a value's relationship to the mean of a group of values.
 It is calculated by subtracting the mean from the value and then dividing by the standard deviation.
-Z-scores allow for the comparison of scores from different distributions and are essential for finding probabilities in the standard normal distribution.
+In the context of the standard normal distribution, z-scores allow us to determine the probability of a value falling within a certain range.

 Recommended video: